-During the Track Record Period, our trade receivables mainly represented receivables from our Jointly-Controlled Entities and other corporate customers, such as airline companies.
+During the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, our trade receivables mainly represented receivables from our Jointly-Controlled Entities and other corporate customers, such as airline companies.
 Receivables from our Jointly-Controlled Entities were related to their purchases of processed or semi-processed food ingredients from our central kitchen for use at the two restaurants operated by our Jointly-Controlled Entities.
 Receivables from airline companies related to purchases of food by their customers at our "Tsui Wah EATery" outlet at the Hong Kong International Airport.
 The credit term for these purchases is generally two months.

-An aging analysis of our trade receivables, based on the invoice date, during the Track Record Period is as follows:
+An aging analysis of our trade receivables, based on the invoice date, during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012 is as follows:

-A s of March 31, As of June 30,
+As of March 31, As of June 30,

 2010 2011 2012 2012

-(H K\$'000, except t urnover days)
+(HK\$'000, except turnover days)

 Within one month 493 873 2,054 2,768

 One to two months 910 1,221

 Total 493 873 2,964 3,989

 Trade receivables turnover days (1) 21.2 44.5 42.4 56.7